vincecampanale/blog/_posts/2016-12-08-angular-vs-react.markdown

 React won the debate by a hair.
 The judges tied 2-2 (a lesson in choosing the number of judges for the next debate) and the deciding factor was the team who had the "Most Valuable Debater" as decided by the audience.

 ## My Take On The Whole Thing
-So here's what I deduced from this back-and-forth.
-First, I took everything said with a grain of salt.
+Now this is what I deduced from this back-and-forth.
+First off, I took everything said with a grain of salt.
 There are lots of other frameworks and libraries out there.
 React and Angular are hands-down two of the best options.
 While each side tried to make the other sound terrible for the sake of the debate, there is no doubt that both frameworks are effective for developing efficient, high-quality, scalable applications.
 Both frameworks are viable options.

 I boiled each side's core argument down into a little analogy: React is the capable teenager, exploring the unknown, always seeking the next cool thing.
 Angular is the wizened elder, striving for unity and direction in a chaotic world.